 DIY is one of those things most of us are too afraid to attempt, but getting stuck into doing home improvement projects brings all sorts of benefits.
 While it’s best to leave the electrics and plumbing to the professionals, there are certain jobs about the house which you can tackle for yourself if you have the right tools and watch enough online tutorials.
 If you’re thinking about getting started on a DIY project but keep putting it off, here are just a few of the benefits you could see from rolling up your sleeves and getting your hands dirty.

 You will learn new skills

 They say ‘every day is a school day’, and it really is with DIY!
-You may not know how to put up shelves yet, or plane down a door which keeps sticking, but if you find the right tools and watch enough YouTube or TikTok videos on the subject, you’ll soon feel confident enough to give it a go.
+You may not know how to put up shelves yet, or plane down a door which keeps sticking, but if you find the right tools such as welding tools and watch enough YouTube or TikTok videos on the subject, you’ll soon feel confident enough to give it a go.

 Learning new skills never goes to waste, and you’ll have that knowledge to draw on if you, your friends or your family need it in the future.

 Forget the gym, DIY gets you active and there’s no membership fee for joining the home improvement club.
 Depending on the task you’re doing, DIY can involve a lot of heavy lifting, which builds up your core strength.
 Whether it’s through DIY projects or through other means, being active is also a key way to lead a healthier lifestyle and to increase your mood.

 Painting walls or ceilings can use muscles you barely knew you had, but it’s the kind of workout which you can instantly see and feel the benefits from.
 Even simply going up and down the stairs to get extra tools can be a great workout in itself!

 Doing home improvements saves both time and money